What is an internal condom?

 - An internal condom can also be used for anal sex by removing the inside ring and using a finger to push the condom into the anus.
 The larger ring remains outside the body.

 How does the internal condom work?

-- The condom is a barrier.
-When used correctly, it can stop sperm from getting to the cervix during sexual intercourse.
-The internal condom will prevent pregnancy 79-95% of the time.
+- When used for penis-vagina sex, it stops sperm from getting into the vagina.
+It will prevent pregnancy 79-95% of the time.

 Can the internal condom protect me from STIs and HIV?

 - Yes, condoms offer protection against most STIs, including HIV.